Vegan Japanese

 • Instagram

-• TikTok
+• Pinterest

 • ×

-Home » Side dishes
+Home » Recipes » Side dishes

-Published: Jun 16, 2025 by Aaron Zahl · This post may contain affiliate links · Leave a Comment
+Last updated: Apr 2, 2026 by Aaron Fukuyama · This post may contain affiliate links · Leave a Comment

-Jump to Recipe Print Recipe
+Jump to Recipe

 Here's a little gem from the Japanese home-cooking playbook-Kinpira Gobo, a cracking stir-fry made with burdock root.
 It's sweet, savory, a bit spicy, and totally moreish.
 All you need are a few simple ingredients, sesame oil and a frying pan.
 Best of all?
 It's an absolute breeze to make-and thanks to frozen, pre-shredded burdock, you'll have it sizzling and ready in just 5 minutes.

-Whether you’re new to Japanese flavors or already obsessed with bento vibes, this dish delivers loads of earthy goodness, a brilliant crunch, and proper comfort.
-Serve it over japanese steamed rice, pop it in your lunchbox, or just eat it straight from the pan.
+Whether you're new to Japanese flavors or already obsessed with bento vibes, this dish delivers loads of earthy goodness, a brilliant crunch, and proper comfort.
+Serve it over Japanese steamed rice, pop it in your lunchbox, or just eat it straight from the pan.
 No judgment here.

 Small ceramic bowl filled with kinpira gobo - shredded burdock root and carrot sautéed in soy sauce and mirin - topped with a sprinkle of toasted sesame seeds.

-What’s Kinpira Gobo?
+What is Kinpira Gobo?

 "Kinpira" means stir-fried and simmered, and "Gobo" is burdock root.
 Together, you've got a humble, no-fuss side dish that's full of character.
 It's a staple in Japanese kitchens-simple, honest food that warms you from the inside out.